 This could be something like:

-- a crisis such as family and domestic violence, being homeless, or the death of a family member
+- you’re experiencing a major personal crisis such as family and domestic violence, being homeless, or the death of a family member

-- a disaster at home, such as fire or flood
+- you’re affected by a disaster at home, such as fire or flood

 Call us on your regular payment line to ask if you can get an exemption.
 You’ll need to give us proof of what’s going on.